 Switching cat foods usually isn’t enough

 Changing your cat’s food to a “light” or weight management formula without modifying other aspects of your cat’s care often fails to produce successful weight loss.
 The key to successful weight loss is a comprehensive program that controls calories from all sources, increases activity (aka exercise), and reduces or eliminates behaviors that contribute to obesity.

 Weight control cat foods, even those labeled as “light,” “lite” or “low calorie,” can vary greatly in calorie content.
-Compared to adult maintenance diets, some weight management cat foods really may not be low in calories.
+Compared to adult maintenance diets, some weight management cat foods may not really be low in calories.
 So if you’re not measuring how much food you’re putting in kitty’s bowl, now’s the time to start because cats can gain weight on weight control food if they eat too much of it.
 A recent study found measuring cups were not a precise way to measure dry dog foods, and veterinary nutritionists suspect the same is true for dry cat foods.
 If you have a food scale at home that allows you to weigh food in grams, that may be a more accurate option for measuring your cat’s food.